PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 ## Newsletters

+[**Stratechery**](https://stratechery.com/): Stratechery provides analysis of the strategy and business side of technology and media, and the impact of technology on society.

 [**Exponential View**](https://www.exponentialview.co/): Get smarter about AI & the near future with Azeem Azhar’s Exponential View

 [**Machine Learnings**](http://subscribe.machinelearnings.co): Understand how AI will change your work and life.

 [**Noteworthy in Tech**](https://usejournal.com/newsletter/): Wake up every Sunday morning to the week’s most noteworthy stories in Tech waiting in your inbox.

-[**No Mercy / No Malice**](https://www.l2inc.com/archive?blog-types=nmnm): Each week, bestselling author and business professor Scott Galloway shares his take on success and relationships in a digital economy.

-[**Stratechery**](https://stratechery.com/): Stratechery provides analysis of the strategy and business side of technology and media, and the impact of technology on society.

-[**Ark-Disrupt**](https://ark-invest.com/ark-newsletter): The ARK Newsletter series is based on ARK Brainstorming, a weekly discussion between our CIO, Director of Research, thematic analysts, ARK’s theme developers, thought leaders, and investors.
-It is designed to present you with the most recent innovation takeaways and to keep you engaged in an ongoing discussion on investing in disruptive innovation.

 [**AngelList Weekly**](https://angel.co/newsletters): The best of the startup world, curated weekly.